-The Australian Shepherd belongs to the Sheepdogs and Cattle dogs group in the FCI grouping.
+The Australian Shepherd belongs to the Sheepdogs and Cattledogs (except Swiss Cattledogs) in the FCI grouping.

-Is the Australian Shepherd allowed as a pet in Singapore HDB Flat?
+Is the Australian Shepherd allowed as a pet in a Singapore HDB flat?

 United States, 1800s.
 Despite the name, these are American dogs.
 While there are many theories as to the origin of the Australian Shepherd, the breed as we know it today developed exclusively in the United States.
 The Australian Shepherd was given its name because of the association with Basque Sheepherders who emigrated to the United States from Australia in the 1800’s.